xillig/TTLocVis/paper.md

 their topics by LDA, but rather use semantic relations.
 The focus of their application is on the contents of individual tweets with regard to disaster-related classification.

-In [@hu2016] a framework for social media text is provided.
-In contrast to our approach, the selected words are choosen by a mix of frequency and sentence structure rather than LDA Topic Models.
+In [@hu2016] a framework for social media text analysis is provided.
+In contrast to our approach, the selected words are choosen by a mix of frequency and sentence structure rather than by LDA Topic Models.
 The package does not provide options for a visualisation of the spatial or time dimension.

 A recent analysis of COVID-19 related Tweets can be found in [@kong2020].
-They draw on the package birdspotter and evently in order to analyse retweet cascades.
-Birdspotter is a package to analyse social influence and botness of Twitter users, while Evently can be used to model the temporal spread of information.
+They use the packages Birdspotter and Evently in order to analyse retweet cascades.
+Birdspotter is a package to analyze social influence and Botness of Twitter users, while Evently can be used to model the temporal spread of information.